 No matter which of the Thai islands you’ve decided to stay on, you’ll need to head back to Bangkok eventually to catch your flight home.

 How to get there:

-If you don’t mind spending a bit more, you can take an hour ferry and fly from Koh Samui airport back up to Bangkok.
-But if you want to save some baht, take the ferry and bus to Surat Thai and fly from there.
+If you don’t mind spending a bit more, you can fly from Koh Samui airport back to Bangkok.
+But if you want to save some baht, take the ferry and bus to Surat Thani Airport and fly from there.
 It might take a bit more time, but it will save you anywhere between $50-100 USD per person.

-Find a place in Sukhumvit area in Bangkok, which is right on the Skytrain line with plenty of cute restaurants and pubs to be explored.
+Since you’ll be flying out the next day, you’ll want to find a place to stay in the Siam area in Bangkok, which is right on the Skytrain line with plenty of cute restaurants and pubs to be explored.

-Sidenote: If your flight is early in the morning though, you may want to choose a hotel closer to the airport instead.
+Sidenote: If your flight is early in the morning, you may want to choose a hotel closer to the airport instead.